 Paulo Freire is considered one of the most influential thinkers in the field of education in the late 20th century.
 Again and again, Freire wrote that the educator interested in resisting oppression had to practice love as well as humility, faith, hope and critical thinking.

-- What do you think Freire meant by an educator having to practice 'love'? - Are there some values/attitudes that are absolutely essential for a human rights educator to have? - What effects do our personal values/attitudes have on our effectiveness as human rights educators? - What may happen when human rights educators do not work from a position of 'love' as defined by Freire?
+- What do you think Freire meant by an educator having to practice 'love'? - Are there some values/attitudes that are absolutely essential for a human rights educator to have?

 Activity 2 Setting Ground Rules